-Backing up on a steep downhill
+Backing up on a steep downhill:

 When backing up the vehicle down a hill, the distance guide lines and the vehicle width guide lines are shown further than the actual distance.
-For example, the display shows 3 ft (1 m) to the place (A), but the actual 3 ft (1 m) distance on the hill is the place (B).
-Note that any object on
+Note that any object on the hill is closer than it appears on the monitor.

-Backing up near a projecting object
+Backing up near a projecting object:

-The vehicle may seem to nearly clear the object in the display.
+The predictive course lines (A) do not touch the object in the display.
 However, the vehicle may hit the object if it projects over the actual backing up course.